Jason filled up his coffee cup, put the pot back on its burner, and returned to the circle of coworkers at the break room table.

 “Cece?
 Hmm.”
 Jason tried to remember her.

 “Oh, yeah, Cece.”
 Jason finally remembered her from a party where she drank a lot and acted crazy.
-“Yeah, she liked to party.”
+“Yeah, she was a riot.”

 “She’s a wild one all right, but did you know she just graduated from Chico State and now she’s going for her master’s?
 Go figure.”